 To reduce the size of the images, slides were broken down into roughly 250,000 image patches, each of which was compressed into smaller pixel images.
 An image patch was labeled as a positive if more than 50 percent of the pixels overlapped with the masked region.

 The team used Google’s TensorFlow software package to “train” the network to recognize patterns within the image slides most likely to contain cancer tumors.
 Berseth and his colleagues also applied predictive modeling methods to identify each of 20 local regions where the tumors could be found.

-The results of the competition were revealed at the ISBI conference which can be followed at http://camelyon16.grand-challenge.org/program/.
+The results of the competition will be revealed at the ISBI conference which can be followed via live stream at http://camelyon16.grand-challenge.org/program/.